-The following national and global trends will impact transportation here in Kelowna.
+The following global and national trends will impact transportation here in Kelowna.
 Many of these trends present both opportunities and challenges.
 If we are proactive, our responses to these trends could speed up progress toward our shared vision.

 Changing climate